PHP Tutorial:As we have already studied in the previous tutorial, What is PHP, PHP is a hugely popular

-open source server side scripting language.
-We can create dynamic webpages in it which enhances user experience on the website.
+open-source server-side scripting language.
+We can create dynamic webpages in it, which enhances the user experience on the website.

 This PHP tutorial will help you to learn PHP in the most simple and easy way with proper examples in each concept.
 We also have an online PHP editor which you can use to develop PHP applications right from our websites and can also see the output of your code.
 Stay with us and follow this PHP course to start developing PHP applications and become a PHP developer.

 A scripting language is a set of instructions that is interpreted line by line at runtime.
 Unlike any programming language, scripts are usually embedded within other languages code and enhances their capabilities and features.